 Don’t expect to produce poetry which isn’t personal.
 Poems in recent collections by poets like Suzannah Evans and Jane Commane have taken on poltergeists, folklore, alternative dimensions and time travel as ways into profoundly personal topics.
 We’ll crash-land humour into seriousness, taking fuzzy photographs of our experiences alongside imaginings – spark debate about ‘authenticity’.

 What’s just beyond our edges?
 Let’s hop dimensions, muddling established poetic forms and conventions of voice.
 Let’s doctor our own imagery.
 Let’s put a tinfoil hat on ‘reality’.

 Want to channel poems from phenomena just beyond our understanding?
-Join Caleb Parkin for Extrasensory Perceptions on May 11 / 12.
-Book here.
+Join Caleb Parkin for Extrasensory Perceptions.
+Call 0207 582 1679 or book online.